 3. Connect with nature

 Spending time outside in nature is good for the body and the mind.
-It helps relive feelings of worry, anxiety and stress.
+It helps relieve feelings of worry, anxiety and stress.
 Natural beauty distracts us from problems and just helps us feel good.
 Studies show that being in nature, or even viewing scenes of nature, reduces anger, fear, and stress and increases pleasant feelings.
 Exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

 Aromatherapy uses aromatic essential oils medicinally to improve the health of the body, mind, and spirit.
 It enhances both physical and emotional health.
 Several studies show that aromatherapy can decrease anxiety and improve sleep.